xgp/conniption/README.md

 Restart your computer.

+Use maven clean install directive to make compile and make sure everythng works.
+I highly recommend you do not use -DskipTests.
+The tests will check your connection to TradeKing

 ## Usage

 If you're just here to use conniption, there are really only a couple classes you need to know about